brainfucksec/kalitorify/README.md

 Transparent proxy via Tor means that every network application will make its TCP connections through Tor; no application will be able to reveal your IP address by connecting directly.

-In the [Tor project wiki](https://trac.torproject.org/projects/tor/wiki/doc/TransparentProxy) you find an explanation of what is the **"Transparent Proxy through Tor"** and related settings.
-**Please read it if you want to use kalitorify safely.**
+For more information about the Transparent Proxy through Tor please read the [Tor project wiki](https://trac.torproject.org/projects/tor/wiki/doc/TransparentProxy)

 ---